Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Kitchen Nightmares starring in your tales
 Ninety-eight percent satisfaction—that's our score While your customers are running out the door
-Your metrics show decay like unstable matter
-Stock price falling, dreams start to scatter
 Market indicators all flashing red
 While Auto-Chlor's future's bright ahead
 Now let's publish results for peer review